avishah3/avishah3.github.io/README.md

 Currently, I’m working on publishing those results, exploring new projects in computer graphics, and seeking a summer 2025 internship to continue contributing to this field.

-Outside of computer graphics, I enjoy basketball, flag-football, skiing, and ___.
+Outside of this, I enjoy basketball, flag-football, and skiing.

 ## Current Interests & Projects
 Current interests: 3D Reconstruction, Generative Diffusion Models, Pose Estimation, Tools for VFX artists.